 ECL is the difference between all contractual cash flows that are due to the Company in accordance with the contract and all cash flows that the entity expects to receive (i.e. all shortfalls), discounted at the original effective interest rate (EIR).
-When estimating the cash flows, an entity is required to consider all contractual terms of the financial instrument (including prepayment, extension etc.) over the expected life of the financial instrument cannot be estimated reliably, then the entity is required to use the remaining contractual term of the
+When estimating the cash flows, an entity is required to consider all contractual terms of the financial instrument. (including prepayment, extension etc.) over the expected life of the financial instrument.
+However, in rare cases when the expected life of the financial instrument cannot be estimated reliably, then the entity is required to use the remaining contractual term of the financial instrument.

 ECL impairment loss allowance (or reversal) recognized during the year is recognized as income/expense in the Statement of Profit and Loss.
-For financial assets measured at amortised cost.
-ECL is presented as an allowance, i.e. as an integral part of the measurement of those assets in the Balance Sheet.
+For financial assets measured at amortised cost, ECL is presented as an allowance, i.e. as an integral part of the measurement of those assets in the Balance Sheet.
 The allowance reduces the net carrying amount.
 Until the asset meets write off criteria, the Company does not reduce impairment allowance from the gross carrying amount.

-(iv) Derecognition of financial assets A financial asset is derecognised only when:
+(iv) Derecognition of financial assets

+A financial asset is derecognised only when: